flan/staticdhcpd/staticDHCPd/doc/customisation/scripting.rst

 will return either None or a Definition object, which is all you need.

-loadDHCPPacket(packet, method, mac, subnet, serial, client_ip, relay_ip, pxe,
+loadDHCPPacket(packet, method, mac, definition, relay_ip, pxe, vendor)
-vendor)
 ----------------------------------------
 Before any response is sent to a client, an opportunity is presented to allow you to modify the packet, adding or removing options and setting values as